stevana/scheduled-pipelines/README.md

 ## Prototype implementation

-From the above picture, I hope that it's clear that most of the code is plumbing (connecting the components).

-The most interesting aspect is: when a worker is done, how does the scheduler figure out what it shall tell it to do next?
+From the above picture, I hope that it's clear that most of the code is plumbing (connecting the components with queues).
+The most interesting aspect of the code is: when a worker is done, how does the scheduler figure out what it shall tell it to do next?
+So let's focus on that.

 We start off by representing what a configuration of workers across a pipeline looks like.
 Each stage has an name, or identifier, and so a